-BREAKING: Christians slaughtered in Egyptian terrorist attacks
+Bloody Palm Sunday: Multiple terrorist attacks kill Christians in Egypt (VIDEO)

 — Moëz BHAR (@moezbhar) April 9, 2017

-An obscure Salifist group called Liwa al-Thawra have claimed responsibility for the attack.
+An obscure Salifist group called Liwa al-Thawra had initially claimed responsibility for the attack.
 The group is linked to the illegal Muslim Brotherhood, an extremist sectarian Sunni party banned in Egypt, Syria, Algeria and elsewhere.

+Now ISIS have emerged to claim responsibility for the attacks in both Alexandria and Tanta.

 #BREAKING: Death toll rises to 21 in Church bombing, north of #Cairo, Egypt — Health Ministry official. pic.twitter.com/tdWGFkWDCW